ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 #### From _Milwaukee daily sentinel._

 #### 1869-07-26 &middot; [Milwaukee, Wis.]

 [This text is not available under an open license.]

 ---

 ## [From _South Branch intelligencer._](https://chroniclingamerica.loc.gov/lccn/sn84026826/1869-08-13/ed-1/seq-3)

 #### 1869-08-13 &middot; Romney, Va.
 [W. Va.]

 <table style="width: 100%;"><tr><td style="width: 50%">

-i that time to the present dar.
-She asked me not
-to gamble, and I have never gambled.
+, and I have never gambled.
 I cannot
 [ tell who is losing in games that an* l»cing plav­
 ! pd.
 She admonished me, too. against hard drink­
 ing, and whatever capacity for endurance 1 have